PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 **IMAP options (/notls)** If this toggle is enabled, PrestaShop will not use StartTLS to encrypt the session, even with servers that support it.

 A tooltip is available: "Do not user start-TLS to encrypt the session, even with servers that support it."

+### SAVE BUTTON

+When clicking on save, if all settings have well been saved, then a successfull message is displayed: "The settings have been successfully updated."

+If all IMAP fields are not filled and if you click on save, then the following information message is displayed: "IMAP configuration is not correct"

+If all IMAP fields are filled and if IMAP is not installed on the server, then the following information message is displayed after clicking on Save: "imap is not installed on this server"

+## Sync

+This block is displayed if all IMAP fields are filled

+**Run Sync**

+A tooltip is available: "Click to synchronize mail automatically"

+**Run Sync button** This button allows to synchronize mail automatically